Estonian Drone Defence Network – Fortisky

 Description

-We are a small Estonian project developing a mechanical drone protection network system to protect buildings and people from accidental drone strikes.
+We are a small Estonian project developing a mechanical drone defence net system to protect buildings and people from accidental drone collisions.

-Our solution stops or neutralises up to 300 kg of drone before it reaches the building - preventing up to 90% of structural damage.
+Our solution stops or neutralises drones weighing up to 300 kg before they reach a building – preventing up to 90% of structural damage.

-A patent application has been filed and we now need the resources to engage experts, build the first working prototype and conduct real tests.
+A patent application has been filed and we now need funding to bring in experts, build the first working prototype and carry out real-world tests.

-I've been following the war in Ukraine for a long time and have seen how drones have changed the battle picture.
-In the summer of 2025, I went to Ukraine and saw with my own eyes how homes had been hit and destroyed, not by direct attacks, but by drones that had fallen by accident.
+I have been following the war in Ukraine for a long time and have seen how drones have changed the battlefield.
+In the summer of 2025, I visited Ukraine and saw with my own eyes how residential buildings that had been hit were destroyed not by direct attacks, but by drones that had crashed accidentally.

-These are drones that have been hit by air defences and then crash uncontrolled into urban or residential areas.
+These are drones that have been hit by air defences and then crash uncontrollably into urban or residential areas.

-From that moment on, a thought began to roll around in my head:
+From that moment, one thought began to run through my mind:

-I've developed a drone protection network system that works either automatically or manually in the event of a threat.
-It creates a temporary safety net around the building, or on the desired sides, which stops the drone or forces it to explode before it hits the structure.
-The explosion takes place between 8 and 20 metres from the building - resulting in visual damage rather than structural disaster.
+I have developed a drone defence net system that operates either automatically or manually in the event of a threat.
+It creates a temporary protective net around the building or in front of the desired sides, which stops the drone or causes it to explode before it hits the structure.
+The explosion occurs 8–20 metres away from the building – resulting in visual damage rather than a structural disaster.

-The net is mechanical, easy to activate and suitable for residential, industrial or public buildings.
+The protective net is mechanical, easy to activate and suitable for residential, industrial and public buildings alike.

-When a drone hits the net, the damage to the building is reduced by up to 90%.
+If a drone hits the net, damage to the building is reduced by up to 90%.

-What speaks to me is that, in fact, the ability to protect exists in all of us.
+What strikes me is that, in reality, we all have the capacity to protect ourselves.

 At a reasonable cost, it is possible to create a system that protects everyone’s home and life.

-A safety net is not a weapon - it is a safety measure that helps prevent accidental tragedies and major accidents.
+The protective net is not a weapon – it is a safety measure that helps prevent accidental tragedies and accidents causing major damage.

-The aim is that, in the future, such protection systems can be part of the normal urban environment - invisible on a day-to-day basis, but there when you really need them.
+The aim is for such protection systems to become part of the everyday urban environment in the future – invisible in daily life, but there when they are truly needed.

 Today we have: